COMING OCTOBER 2023

 "Dang, I gotta see this."

-Overlooking the excitement, she added that she and Heather were going to grab some grub from “Pagliacci’s” and asked if “James” would want any.
+Overlooking the excitement, she added that she and Heather were going by “Pagliacci’s” and asked if “James” would “eat anything.”

 "I'll ask, but get enough in case."

 It was six thirty when she hung up and lit another cigarette.
-She went back to the car where Heather was still laying down.
+When she came to the car, Heather was still laying down.

 "You awake."